Nehru Homeopathic Medical College & Hospital

-Nehru Homeopathic Medical College (NHMC) is a homeopathic medical college located in New Delhi.
+Nehru Homeopathic Medical College & Hospital (NHMCH) is a homeopathic medical college located in New Delhi.
 The college offers two courses in the field of homeopathic education A Bachelor of Homeopathic Medicine and Surgery (B.H.M.S) and MD (Hom).
 NHMC has been affiliated with University of Delhi since 1992 and functions under the Government of Delhi.
 It is regarded as one of the topmost and premier Homeopathic Medical Colleges for B.H.M.S in India.